 Circle Hooks For Catfish – my Choice

-Circle hooks is arguably the most popular and perhaps the best hook to use when catfishing.
+Circle hooks (affiliate link) is arguably the most popular and perhaps the best hook to use when catfishing.
 It’s apparent where it gets its name.
 The hook is shaped in the form of a circle.
 It’s the most common and best hook to use for live bait.
 It’s designed specifically for the hook set to strike right into the catfish’s mouth.

 As far as clean hook sets, the circle hook is about as good as it gets.
 The biggest key with the circle hook is to make sure you have a large enough gap in the “circle area” of the hook (meaning use a large enough hook) and to use the Snell hook method to create a forward trigger motion when you do go to set the hook).

 You also want to apply steady pressure with circle hooks to accomplish a clean hook set.
 A size 3/0 circle hook is my preferred hook of choice.
 This will catch the larger catfish and won’t necessarily be too large to catch some of smaller channel catfish.

 Match The Hook to The Size of The Catfish

 This plays back into the original tip when determining what the best hook for catfish is.
 Make sure if you plan on only targeting a large number of smaller catfish to adjust your hook size.
 A size 6/0 circle hook will work great for catching the smaller catfish if that’s your goal.
 No need to target the smaller catfish with a monster hook and vice versa.